 One day, while John was baptizing people at the Jordan River, a great dilemma suddenly arose for him.
 Jesus appeared from Galilee and went straight to John with the request that he baptize Him.
 John immediately realized who he was dealing with, that it was the sinless Son of God, the Messiah.
 If he were to baptize Jesus, it might imply that Jesus did have sin.
 John felt very inferior because Jesus was holy, and he would much rather have Jesus baptize him.
 How could he be so "arrogant" as to want to baptize the Holy One of God?
-John tried to talk himself out of this situation, but Jesus had to let me as a insignificant human!
-Over the next three years, His disciples had to learn from Him how important it is to submit to God's will.
-This often put them in very difficult situations that sometimes made them blush.
-It is not easy to submit to God's will, something that Jesus' disciples had to learn the hard way.
-But they had a Teacher who was willing to carry this thought through to the bitter end and even practically demonstrate it to them.

-God's will be done.
+John tried to talk himself out of this situation, but Jesus had to let God's will be done.
 John had no choice but to submit to the will of God and give in to Jesus' request!

 Should we read in this that Jesus did have sin that needed to be "washed away"?
 Absolutely not!
 It is terrible even to think such a thought!
 Jesus was the first and only man who was completely without sin!